 A complete summary of the predicted wind conditions across the study site is presented in Section 5 of this report.
-Based on CFD test results, interpretation, experience with similar developments, and reference to City of Ottawa pedestrian wind speed criteria, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, walkways, building access points, and the landscaped lawn located at the southwest corner of the site, will experience acceptable wind conditions throughout the year.
+Based on CFD test results, interpretation and experience with similar developments, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
+More specifically, surrounding sidewalks, exterior amenity areas, and building access points will experience acceptable wind conditions throughout the year.